Best sport streaming services in Australia: From Kayo to OK

 While there are some user-interface hiccups when using Kayo Sports, once you wrap your head around its quirks, it’s relatively easy to use and a great place for live sport, full replays, and shorter mini-match packages.
 The overall potential value has been impacted somewhat by rugby union shifting to Stan Sport and certain soccer leagues now on Optus Sport, but that’s not enough to stop Kayo Sports from offering an impressive array of sports viewing options.

-Here are the 34 sports options on Kayo Sports:
+Here’s a selection of the 50+ sports options on Kayo Sports:

 - American Football